Groudle Glen railway station

-Beginnings
+History

 The station was the first terminus of the line in 1893, the following year an extension was opened as far as Laxey and the station became an intermediate one.
-The building that still occupies the site, consisting of a large open waiting shelter incorporating ticket office, dates from the beginning of the railway, but has been unmanned for many years.
+The building that still occupies the site, consisting of a large open waiting shelter incorporating small ticket office in one corner, dates from the beginning of the railway, but has been unstaffed for many years save for occasional special events.
 Despite its somewhat basic appearance and lack of facilities, the station was one of the most popular on the line, serving the glen which operated as pleasure grounds, the adjacent hotel and nearby narrow gauge railway.
-The hill figure next to it reading "GROUDLE" was placed next to the shelter in a more recent date.
+The hill figure next to it reading "GROUDLE" was placed next to the shelter in 1993 for the centenary celebrations, a similar sign featured on the opposite hillside prior to the growth of trees planted for the glen's opening.
+The site is illuminated for evening service by two lamps affixed to the traction poles of the railway, unusually in brown to match the station rather than traditional green.
+One of the tramway's electrical sub-stations is a short distance from the stop just prior to the curve which leads to Groudle Viaduct.
+Beside what is now the entrance to the glen once stood Dobie's refreshment room, the site is now occupied by a private dwelling.